dayseanm04/network/CCNA/Configure-and-Verify-Switch-Port-Security/task-config/Task3-Test-Port-Security-Violations-and-Behavior.md

 ### 2️⃣ Add a New Test PC (Example: Test1)

 - Connect Test1 to SW1 F0/1 (or any secured port)
-- Click on Config and change the MAC address to example: 0011.0011.0011
+- Click on Config
+- Select FastEthernet and change the MAC address to example: 0011.0011.0011
 - Cpnfigure IP
 -   IP: 10.0.0.10
 -   Mask: 255.255.255.0